Thinking Errors Worksheet

 About This Worksheet

-The Thinking Errors worksheet helps clients understand how thinking errors affect how they understand upsetting situations.
-It provides an example of 6 common thinking errors and how they can be reframed into a healthier and balanced thought.
+The Thinking Errors worksheet helps clients understand how thinking errors affect their interpretation of upsetting situations.
+It provides an example of 6 common thinking errors and how they can be reframed into healthier and more balanced thoughts.
 A space is also provided for the client to record their own example and balanced thoughts.

 Adults participating in CBT can benefit from the Thinking Errors worksheet.
 It can be used in individual or group counseling sessions.